Drayton Entertainment: St. Jacobs Country Playhouse (Waterloo)

-In October 2004, Drayton Entertainment officially announced it would be expanding its operations in Waterloo with a new state-of-the-art performance facility that would be housed in the vacant St. Jacobs Winery & Cidery.
-With its turn-of-the-century style masonry and heavy timber accents, the building was an ideal setting for the new 400-seat St. Jacobs Country Playhouse.
+In October 2004, Drayton Entertainment officially announced it would be expanding its operations in Waterloo with a new performance facility that would be housed in the vacant St. Jacobs Winery & Cidery.

 The success of the Schoolhouse Theatre in St. Jacobs and support of the new St. Jacobs venue, coupled with the obvious business increases for local retail and hospitality operations, led to the discussion of creating a larger custom-designed theatre on the border of St. Jacobs and the city of Waterloo.
 The benefits of expansion in this market were numerous, including additional work for artists and administrative staff, potential for new marketing initiatives and national sponsorships.

 The St. Jacobs Country Playhouse offers a variety of performances year-round, as well as providing performance space as a resource to the community.
 The theatre opened in the fall of 2005 with Disney's Beauty and the Beast – completing selling out all 25,000 tickets available for the 8-week run.

 Hamilton Family Theatre Cambridge (Cambridge)

 In 2009, Cambridge City Council passed a resolution for the development and construction of a 500-seat performing arts venue in the heart of Old Galt, to be operated by Drayton Entertainment.
 This complex also houses Drayton Entertainment's centralized administration and production facilities.
-The Dunfield Theatre Cambridge opened in the spring of 2013 with Mary Poppins.
+Originally named the Dunfield Theatre Cambridge, the venue opened in the spring of 2013 with Mary Poppins.
 Funding partners include the Government of Canada, Government of Ontario, the Corporation of the City of Cambridge, and Drayton Entertainment.
 Cambridge taxpayers paid $6 million, both the federal and city of Cambridge governments paid the same, Drayton Entertainment gave $4.5 million to the project and continually cover daily costs.

 In July 2017, Cambridge city council approved a name change for the theatre that took effect in January 2018.
 Shiplake Properties assumed the original naming rights for the theatre in 2013, as a brand extension of the Dunfield Retirement Residence, a $30 million modern senior retirement living complex located in the Saginaw Parkway and Light Drive neighbourhood.
 The Toronto-based company sold the building to Revera in the summer of 2017, and it was subsequently renamed Granite Landing.
 The naming rights for the Cambridge theatre did not transfer with the new ownership.

 The Hamilton Family initially contributed $500,000 in 2013 during the theatre's inaugural season, in exchange for naming the auditorium.
 In 2017, John and Terry Hamilton pledged another $500,000 to assume the exclusive 20-year venue naming rights, valued at $1 million.
 The theatre has been named the Hamilton Family Theatre Cambridge since January 2018.